 Let’s take a look at A.V. v.
 C.V.:

-Both appeals more specifically raise the question of whether, and the degree to which, the motion judge was permitted to rely on government published recommendations and other information regarding the COVID-19 vaccine in the assessment of the best interests of the child.
+Both appeals more specifically raise the question of whether, and the degree to which, the motion judge was permitted to rely on government-published recommendations and other information regarding the COVID-19 vaccine in the assessment of the best interests of the child.

 In both cases, the Divisional Court relied upon the Ontario Court of Appeal in J.N. v.
 C.G.

 For the reasons that follow, the appeal is dismissed.
-In accordance with the guidance provided by the Court of Appeal in J.N. v.
+Under the guidance provided by the Court of Appeal in J.N. v.
 C.G., the motion judge in this case was correct to put weight on the Government of Canada’s recommendation that children be vaccinated against COVID-19.
 Further, in the face of that regulatory approval, the motion judge was correct to put the onus on the mother to establish that the child should not be vaccinated.

-The first issue raised in both appeals is whether the motion judge erred in admitting into evidence government recommendations with respect to vaccination.
+The first issue raised in both appeals is whether the motion judge erred in admitting into evidence government recommendations concerning vaccination.
 That question has now been settled by the Court of Appeal in J.N. v.
 C.G.
 As George, J.A. stated in that case at para.
 26, reports of public officials are admissible into evidence for the truth of their contents, pursuant to the public document exception to the hearsay rule: see also A.C. v.
 L.L., 2021 ONSC 6530, 159 O.R.
 (3d) 600, at para.
 26; A.P. v.
 L.K., 2021 ONSC 150, 51 R.F.L.
 (8th) 334, at paras.
 147-173.
-The reason for the exception is not only the inherent reliability and trustworthiness of public documents, but also to avoid the inconvenience of public officials having to be present in court to prove the documents.
+The reason for the exception is not only the inherent reliability and trustworthiness of public documents but also to avoid the inconvenience of public officials having to be present in court to prove the documents.
 Section 25 of the Evidence Act, R.S.O.
 1990, c.
 E.23 also provides that certain public documents as defined in that provision, including those published under the authority of the government of any “dominion, commonwealth, state…shall be admitted into evidence to prove the contents thereof.”

 Reliance upon government pronouncements and taking judicial notice of notoriously well-known facts the court finds promotes the primary objective of the Ontario Family Law Rules:

 Indeed, both the public documents exception and judicial notice of these facts promote access to justice and the primary objective of the Family Law Rules, O. Reg.
 114/99.
-They save the parties the time and expense of collecting expert evidence, which is a particularly challenging task on an interim motion.
+They save the parties the time and expense of collecting expert evidence, which is a particularly challenging task in an interim motion.
 As stated in J.N. v.
 C.G., at para.
-29, “it is simply unrealistic to expect parties to relitigate the science of vaccination, and legitimacy of public health recommendations, every time there is a disagreement over vaccination.”
+29, “It is simply unrealistic to expect parties to relitigate the science of vaccination and legitimacy of public health recommendations, every time there is a disagreement over vaccination.”
 These principles allow the parties instead to focus on the central question: the best interests of the child.
 See A.P. v.
 L.K., at para.
 186

 To remove any doubt at all, both admissibility and onus are emphasized: